seamusdemora/PiFormulae/ExternalDrives.md

 # How To Connect an External Drive to Raspberry Pi?
 ### Objectives:
-Rather than walk through the steps to mount an external drive in rote fashion, as is typically done, I've attempted to provide some background and context for this task.
-This is done partly in an effort to explain why there are such stark differences between Mac OS and Raspbian for mounting a block storage device.
-I've also attempted to provide some details and explanation of the steps and commands required to accomplish this task under the Raspbian (Stretch as of this writing) OS.
-My hope is that this will make more sense than simply "copying and pasting" command lines into a terminal window.
-If you don't care about that, please feel free to skip it; just follow the steps inside the `code blocks`.
+Following is a procedure to mount an external drive on a Raspberry Pi.
+I've added some background and context, rather than only list the steps in rote fashion.
+My aim here is to explain the steps required to execute this task under Raspbian.
+Another aim is to highlight stark differences between Mac OS and Linux, using Raspbian as a proxy for Linux.
+My hope is that this will make more sense than "copying and pasting" command lines into a terminal window.
+If you don't care about the explanations, ignore them; follow the steps inside the code blocks.

 ### Why would I want to do connect an external drive?
 1. The Raspberry Pi 3B+ has 4 USB 2.0 ports, and